MicrosoftDocs/windows-itpro-docs/store-for-business/apps-in-windows-store-for-business.md

 -   Distribute through a management tool.

 ### Offline licensing
 Offline licensing is a new licensing option for Windows 10.
 With offline licenses, organizations can cache apps and their licenses to deploy within their network.
 ISVs or devs can opt-in their apps for offline licensing when they submit them to the developer center.
-Only apps that are opted in to offline licensing will show that they are available for offline licensing in Store for Business.
-This model means organizations can deploy apps when users or devices do not have connectivity to the Store.
-Admins control whether or not offline apps are available in Store for Business with an offline app visibility setting.
+Only apps that are opted in to offline licensing will show that they are available for offline licensing in Microsoft Store.
+This model means organizations can deploy apps when users or devices do not have connectivity to Microsost Store.
+Admins control whether or not offline apps are available in Microsost Store with an offline app visibility setting.
 For more information, see [offline license visibility](https://technet.microsoft.com/itpro/windows/manage/update-windows-store-for-business-account-settings#offline-licensing).

 You have the following distribution options for offline-licensed apps: